 I spent a year of my PhD in New York (NYU and Rutgers, 2018-19).
 Before starting in Geneva in 2017, I was a PhD student at the University of Neuchâtel (2015-17, within the same project).
 Before still, I completed a Master in Philosophy (2012-15, Geneva) and a Bachelor in Philosophy and Cultural Anthropology (2009-12, Geneva and Neuchâtel).

 Philosophy of Time

-In the philosophy of time, I mostly work on metaphysical issues surrounding persistence, tense, and temporal ontology, as well as related questions in the philosophy of spacetime physics.
+In the philosophy of time, I mostly work on metaphysical issues surrounding persistence, temporal existence and temporal ontology, and change and tense.
+These topics naturally bring to related considerations in the metaphysics of objects more generally, with a focus on mereology and location, and the philosophy of spacetime physics.

-I have been an active member of the permanently-on-hiatus Cooloque, an association of young Swiss researchers in the humanities devoted to the study of notions like cool, chill, lose and yolo.
-We organised public outreach events and we published their proceedings.
+I have been an active member of Cooloque, an association of young Swiss researchers in the humanities devoted to the study of notions like cool, chill, lose and yolo.
+We organized public outreach events in Romandy between 2011 and 2016, and self-published their proceedings in various formats.

 In peer-reviewed journals

 - Bonard C. & Neeser B. (2019).
 Les incantatifs.
 Actes de langage, évaluations collectives et groupes sociaux [in French].
 Implications Philosophiques (special issue: Émotions et Collectifs Sociaux).
 Read online.

 While different kinds of speech acts can contribute to the construction of social reality, contemporary philosophers have focused on declarations.
 We defend that there is another kind of speech act that is operative in the construction and the maintenance of social facts: the incantatives.
 The main function of incantatives is to express and generate collective emotions(and other evaluative attitudes) about shared values (or other normative objects), and to thus contribute to the existence of social groups such as communities.